kolinsturt/kolinsturt.github.io/_posts/2013-03-05-integrity.md

 ## Application Integrity

-Depending on the context or sensitivity of the application, it may be in your best interest to test the environment to make sure it has not been tampered with.
-Once it appears that the integrity has been compromised, the developer can choose to do a number of actions: limiting functionality, wiping data, phoning home, etc; an application's behavior can deliberately be changed if the application detects the integrity of the environment has been compromised.
-For example, a malicious user might have attached a debugger to the process to watch the contents of variables, or a mobile device may have been jailbroken.
-Lets start with the latter.
+Depending on the sensitivity of the application, it may be in your best interest to make sure it's not operating in a tampered environment.
+For instance, a malicious user might have attached a debugger or jailbroken the device.
+Often spammers or reverse engineers tamper with the environment.
+Once it appears that the integrity has been compromised, you can choose appropriate actions.
+Some examples are limiting functionality, wiping data or phoning home.

+### Detecting Jailbroken Devices

+To check for jailbroken devices, test that a private area in storage is writable, such as **/private/jailbreak.txt**:

+    NSError *error = nil;
+    [@"Test" writeToFile:pathString atomically:YES encoding:NSUTF8StringEncoding error:&error];
+    if ( ! error)
+    {
+        //jailbroken
+        [[NSFileManager defaultManager] removeItemAtPath:pathString error:nil];
+    }

+Check for files often installed by a jailbreak:

+    "/bin/bash"
+    "/usr/sbin/sshd"
+    "/etc/apt"
+    "/private/var/lib/apt/"
+    "/var/cache/apt"
+    "/var/lib/apt"
+    "/usr/bin/sshd"

-In order to check for jailbroken devices, we could look for the most common jailbreak applications that are installed
+You can also look for the most common jailbreak apps:

 	static const char* jailbreakApps[] =
      {
+         "/Applications/Sileo.app"
          "/Applications/Cydia.app",
+	 "/private/var/lib/cydia",
+	 "/var/lib/cydia",
          "/Applications/limera1n.app",
          "/Applications/greenpois0n.app",
          "/Applications/blackra1n.app",